flywire/caption/README.md

 # caption - Manage markdown captions

-*caption* manages captions by applying style and auto-numbering to figure content.
-The vision is to apply captions to any content and the next candidate likely to be tables.
+*caption* manages captions by applying style and auto-numbering to content.
+The vision is to apply captions to any content.
+For now only figures are supported but the next candidate is likely to be tables.

-*caption* is a fork of [yafg](https://git.sr.ht/~ferruck/yafg) so it might conflict with that extension until it is refactored.

-# yafg - Yet Another Figure Generator

-*yafg* is yet another figure generator plugin for Python's Markdown.
+*caption* is a fork of [yafg](https://git.sr.ht/~ferruck/yafg) - yet another figure generator plugin for Python's Markdown.
 It's written and tested with Python 2.7 and Python 3.6 as well as Markdown 3.1.1, but aims at supporting as many versions as possible.
-If you encounter any problems with the given versions or find yourself using *yafg* without problems with any others, please give me a hint using the e-mail address listed below.
+If you encounter any problems with the given versions or find yourself using *caption* without problems with any others, please give me a hint using the e-mail address listed below.

 It uses the `title` attribute given to an image within Markdown to generate a `<figure>` environment with a `<figcaption>` containing the `title`'s text,